 Reasons your Australian garden could be a dead zone

-It's partly because of how many of us learned to garden, with priorities focused on neatness and symmetry.
-The exciting part is this: a few thoughtful changes can transform a dead zone into a system that's alive.
+It is partly a consequence of how many of us learned to garden, with priorities focused on neatness and symmetry.
+The good news is that a few thoughtful changes can transform a dead zone into a system that is alive.

 A common misconception is that a dead zone is a neglected patch of soil.
-In fact, it may look healthy at first glance, but ecologically there’s very little going on.
+In fact, it may look healthy at first glance, but ecologically there is very little going on.

 1. It looks green, but feels quiet

-Your garden appears to be thriving, but there’s little movement.
+The garden appears to be thriving, but there is little movement.
 Stand still and watch your garden for five minutes on a warm day.
-If insects aren’t landing, feeding or moving through the space, it’s a strong sign the garden isn’t supporting much life.
+If insects are not landing, feeding or moving through the space, it is a strong sign the garden is not supporting much life.

 2. Nothing is allowed to finish its life cycle

-You remove spent flowers, fallen leaves and natural debris quickly.
-While this keeps the garden looking neat, it also eliminates places where insects shelter, feed or overwinter.
+Spent flowers, fallen leaves and natural debris are removed quickly.
+While this keeps the garden looking neat, it also eliminates the places where insects shelter, feed or overwinter.

 3. The garden relies on constant input

-You have to regularly water, feed, mow or spray just to maintain appearances.
+Regular watering, feeding, mowing or spraying is needed just to maintain appearances.
 Without intervention, the system quickly falters.

 4. Most of the space is lawn or hardscaping

-Lawns, paving and gravel dominates.
-They fill up the space, contributing little to soil health or biodiversity.
+Lawns, paving and gravel dominate the space, contributing little to soil health or biodiversity.

 5. The same plants struggle every year

-Your plants scorch in summer, rot in heavy rain or fail to recover after stress.
-There’s little resilience built into the system.
+Plants scorch in summer, rot in heavy rain or fail to recover after stress.
+There is little resilience built into the system.

 1. When pollinators and small creatures disappear

 Insects are the foundation of food webs, pollinating plants, recycling nutrients and feeding birds.
-Recent studies in natural landscapes have shown shocking declines — in some places, insect populations dropped by more than 70% over two decades.
+Recent studies in natural landscapes have shown significant declines — in some places, insect populations have dropped by more than 70 percent over two decades.

 2. When birds lose food and shelter

-If the garden doesn’t support a healthy insect community or offer safe shelter, it becomes less attractive to birds.
+If the garden does not support a healthy insect community or offer safe shelter, it becomes less attractive to birds.
 Across Australia, about 1,900 species and ecological communities are now listed as threatened or at risk, with habitat loss and fragmentation the leading causes.

 3. When gardens become more fragile

 Dead zone gardens tend to be high-maintenance.
-They scorch in heatwaves, struggle through dry spells and collapse under heavy rain because there’s no underlying resilience.
-So much depends on human input so the garden’s health is precarious.
+They scorch in heatwaves, struggle through dry spells and collapse under heavy rain because there is no underlying resilience.
+So much depends on human input that the garden's health is precarious.
+The encouraging news is that scientific assessments show residential yards can play a significant role in supporting local biodiversity if managed intentionally — this is called a stepping stone garden.

 How to bring your garden back to life

-A living or stepping stone garden can still be designed, intentional and beautiful, but its priorities need to shift into being more functional than ornamental.
-Here’s what that means in practice:
+A living or stepping stone garden can still be designed, intentional and beautiful — but its priorities need to shift toward being more functional than ornamental.
+Here is what that means in practice.

 1. Add layers of plants